cbraissant/SF-Tech-website/_pages/en/trilam.md

     sub: At only 3.5kg, the SF Tech Trilam Classic is a light holiday-friendly suit
   - icon: zipper.svg
     title: YKK metal zipper
-    sub: YKK Proseal<sup>&reg;</sup> is a strong and reliable watertight fastening solution
+    sub: YKK Proseal® is a strong and reliable watertight fastening solution
   - icon: maximize.svg
     title: Telescopique torso
     sub: The front entry zipper with a telescopic torso ease the donning and doffing process